 “Do you know who they are?’

-“No, I don’t, even though a couple of them are on ice, but the shrink is going to tell me, no matter that he doesn’t know about the talk we’re going to have, yet.”
+“No, I don’t, even though one of the two, a psychotic by the name of Ratso Moretti, who roughed up Ezra is being held at the 17th.
+He doesn’t seem to know much, but what he does know says a lot.
+The shrink is going to tell me all about it, no matter that he doesn’t know about the talk we’re going to have, yet.”

 “You don’t think Jackson Pollack had anything to do with it?”

 “He was the wrong man, that’s all, if you look at it from his point of view.
 Bettina and I think he was a test run.
 We think they’re up to something bigger.
 It’s hard to figure.
 We can’t see the pay-off in it.
 You know her, though.
 She’ll piece it together.”

 After dinner they looked at the dessert menu, but it was only a peek.

 “How about coffee at my place?” asked Stan.
 “We can stop and get pastry at that Puerto Rican shop on the corner, sit up on the roof.”
 It was a clear sky night.